 In practice the DMCA anti-circumvention provisions have done little to stop "Internet piracy. " The DMCA “safe harbors” protect service providers from monetary liability based on the allegedly infringing activities of third parties.
 YouTube cracks down on stream-ripping sites that pirate music.
 YouTube has caught the attention of a high-level congressional office interested in its copyright-protection practices, an inquiry that comes as the massive video site cracks down on stream ripping, a type of music piracy.

 Stream ripping swipes audio tracks off YouTube videos and spits them out as MP3 downloads.
 The office of the House Judiciary Committee chairman, Rep. Jerrold Nadler of New York, reached out to Google late last week about YouTube's actions on stream ripping because of his longstanding interest in quashing piracy, according to a person familiar with the matter.
 A second industry source said content protection organizations outside the US have been working to verify whether YouTube has been putting new measures in place to block stream ripping.
+YouTube declined to comment on whether it had been contacted by Nadler's office but confirmed it has elevated its blocking of stream-ripping sites, which violate its terms of service.
 Three Lessons to Learn from the $9.2M Copyright Ruling Against Houston ISD.
 Thanks to an email from Jay Schwermer over the weekend I learned about a federal court's ruling against Houston ISD for violating the copyright of a small company called DynaStudy that sells study guides.

-Works First Published Outside the U.S. by Foreign Nationals or U.S. Citizens Living Abroad9.
+Works First Published Outside the U.S. by Foreign Nationals or U.S. Citizens Living Abroad9 Sound recordings (Note: The following information applies only to the sound recording itself, and not to any copyrights in underlying compositions or texts.)
 Copyright term and the public domain2018.
 Digital History.
 A Brief History of Copyright he idea of a balance between the rights of the creators of intellectual property and the social and cultural claims of sharing and community finds support in the early history of American copyright law.

 Or look at it from the other angle.
 What if you uploaded an image and someone else started using it without your permission?
 That’s what copyright boils down to: permission.
 It’s a confusing subject, yes, but it’s important that you wrap your head around it.
 4 Reasons Why Facebook Is a Security and Privacy Nightmare.
 Facebook is no longer the king of the social media castle.

 The brochure also includes a one-page chart that highlights 24 situations when various categories of works can be used.
 For libraries that wish to customize the brochure, white space is available on page 3 (the bottom of the left column) where you might add the name of a local contact.
-Libraries are also free to use image-editing software to add their name and/or logo to the back cover of the brochure near the text that reads, "This brochure is brought to you by your institution's library.... " See the box below for ideas on how to use the brochure on campus.
-Download a Free Copy The brochure is available in various forms for free download as PDF files.
-The Educator’s Guide to Copyright, Fair Use, and Creative Commons – The Edublogger.
+Libraries are also free to use image-editing software to add their name and/or logo to the back cover of the brochure near the text that reads, "This brochure is brought to you by your institution's library.... " The Educator’s Guide to Copyright, Fair Use, and Creative Commons – The Edublogger.
 The Edublogs support team regularly receives complaints and official requests to remove copyrighted content that users have placed on blogs.